 There are two main types of diabetes, type I diabetes and type II diabetes.

-In general, type II diabetes develops in adults.
+Generally, type II diabetes develops in adults.
 However, due to the increase in childhood obesity rates, it has become increasingly common among children and adolescents.
-This highlights the importance of adopting good lifestyle habits early in life.
+This highlights the importance of adopting healthy lifestyle habits early in life.

 Here is an overview of this chronic disease.

 Type II diabetes is a disease characterized by insulin resistance leading to an abnormally high level of glucose (sugar) in the blood, also called hyperglycemia.
-Insulin is a hormone produced by the pancreas that helps control blood glucose levels by stimulating the transport of glucose to cells where it is converted into energy, then used or stored.
-However, in the case of type II diabetes, even though the pancreas continues to secrete insulin, its production is insufficient due to the insulin resistance developed by the body.
-Indeed, with insulin resistance, the cells do not respond normally to insulin secretion.
-As a result, the blood glucose level remains high, leading to the symptoms and complications of type II diabetes.
+Insulin is a hormone produced by the pancreas that controls blood glucose levels by stimulating the transport of glucose to cells where it is converted into energy, then used or stored.
+However, in type II diabetes, even though the pancreas continues to secrete insulin, its production is insufficient due to the insulin resistance developed by the body.
+Indeed, with insulin resistance, cells do not respond normally to insulin secretion.
+Consequently, blood glucose levels remain high, leading to the symptoms and complications of type II diabetes.

 - Having a sedentary lifestyle